magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

 ![New Synonym Group page]({{site.baseurl}}common/images/mtf_tutorial_page_new_synonym.png)

-The `Block` directory in the Search module contains the `Adminhtml/Synonyms/Edit` directories, as shown below:
+The `Block` directory in the Magento_Search module (in the Magento code) contains the `Adminhtml/Synonyms/Edit` directories, as shown below:

 ![Block structure in a code base]({{site.baseurl}}common/images/mtf_tutorial_block_struct.png)